pettersand/builder/devlog.md

 Found a bug in step1 registration and user authentication.
 Squashed it.
 Will implement permissions, rate limiting, etc at a later point.
 More research needed on security best practices.
 Instead continued work on showing the Official Templates on the builder page.

+## 10/10-23

+Took some time to focus on my CV and job application process.
+Watch this space.
+Full focus this week.